Coleridge-Initiative/big-data-and-social-science/docs/02-ChapterWeb.md

 Web scraping involves writing code to download and process web pages directly.
 We need to look at the website, identify how to get the information we want, and then process it.
-Many websites deliberately make this difficult to prevent easy access to their underlying data.
+Many websites deliberately make this difficult to prevent easy access to their underlying data while some website explicitly prohibit this type of activtiy in their terms of use.
+Another challenge when scraping data from websites is that the structure of the websites changes often, requiring researchers to keep updating their code.
+This is also important to note when using the code in this chapter.
+While the code accurately captures the data from the website at the time of it's writing, it may not be valid in the future as the structure and content of the website changes.

 ### Obtaining data from websites {#sec:4-1.1}